jharwell/sierra/docs/src/getting_started.rst

 #.
 Determine how to invoke SIERRA.
 At a minimum you need to tell it the
    following:

-   - What platform you are targeting/want to run on: ``--platform``.
-See :ref:`plugins/platform` for details.
+   - What engine you are targeting/want to run on: ``--engine``.
+See :ref:`plugins/engine` for details.

    - What project to load: ``--project``.
 This is used to: